 This article explores the challenges of moving to more holistic solutions and how they can be implemented effectively for long-term optimization without having to rip and replace existing security solutions.

 Cleaning the Mess

-Every time security challenges emerge, there is almost always a point solution created to address them directly.
+Every time data security challenges emerge, there is almost always a point solution created to address them directly.
 Over time, these solutions add up and become an administrative nightmare to manage.
 When implementing new solutions, the goal is not to add to the clutter, but to decrease it for more efficient operations.
 Unfortunately, dumping these solutions outright is a financial waste and creates more opportunities for attackers.

 It’s essential to remember that all of the point solutions were expenditures made for a purpose.
 Replacing them for a new solution is not cost-effective, no matter how effective the new solution is.
 It is better to leverage these solutions for their existing functionality.
-These existing solutions can retain effectiveness by finding solutions that can integrate and add additional functionality, such as centralized management or monitoring.
+These existing solutions can retain effectiveness by finding solutions that can integrate and add additional functionality, such as centralized data security management or monitoring.
 At the same time, your organization benefits by decreasing surveillance and operational costs.

-The other danger of removing existing solutions is creating security gaps in the process.
+The other danger of removing existing solutions is creating data security gaps in the process.
 Even if the new solutions implemented overlap in functionality with existing solutions, pulling them out and replacing them is not the most effective solution.
 When the time comes to replace these solutions, a complete gap analysis will guarantee that nothing has been missed in the transition.